“Home-made peanut butter as a goodbye present”

 Join Team works!

-Would you like to join Team works! and do an assignment in an African company and gain similar experience?
-Then register today using our form.
+Would you like to join Team works! and do an internship in an African company and gain similar experience?
+Then apply today using our form.
 Just enter your data, send it, done!